a-b-street/abstreet/docs/articles/map/article.md

   the map, it may be forced to disappear on the opposie border of the map, if the highway happens to not have any exits within the map boundary.

-## From OSM to raw_data (`convert_osm` crate)
+## From OSM to RawMap (`convert_osm` crate)

-The first phase of map building reads in data from OSM files and a few others, producing a serialized `raw_data::Map`.
+The first phase of map building reads in data from OSM files and a few others, producing a serialized `RawMap`.
 Importing all maps (one for each pre-defined bounding polygon) takes a few minutes.
-Players don't see this cost;
-it only takes a few seconds to load a serialized map.
+Players don't see this cost; it only takes a few seconds to load a serialized map.

 - `osm.rs`: Read .osm, extracting the points for road-like ways, buildings, and areas